noigamegun/atiusamy.github.io/_posts/2023-07-01-video-editor.md

 ## Conclusion

 Well, this is all the video editors I've used.
-There are quite a few that I haven't such as Blender, Final Cut Pro, OpenShot, Shotcut, Flowblade, Flimora (I've used it but not in huge amounts), or Capcut (Probably never gonna use this one, but as of right now?
+There are quite a few that I haven't such as Blender, Final Cut Pro, OpenShot, Shotcut, Flowblade, Flimora (I've used it but not in huge amounts), or Capcut (Probably never gonna use this one), but as of right now?
 I like Resolve and Kdenlive, and I think it's what you should use when you started to find which video editor you should use.
 What's your opinion though?